rm-kara/Medical-Insurance-Costs/README.md

 ## Project Overview
 In this project I analyzed a data set that deals with the **treatment costs of various patients**.
 The data was cleaned using **Pandas** and **Numpy**, visualizations were developed with **Seaborn** and **Matplotlib**.
-Transformational steps such as encoding categorical- and numerical variables were implemented by using Scikit-learn's **Pipeline, StandardScaler, OneHotEncoder and ColumnTransformer** module.
+Transformational steps such as encoding categorical- and numerical variables were implemented by using Scikit-learn's **Pipeline, StandardScaler, OneHotEncoder and ColumnTransformer** modules.
 Different models were then compared and their performance evaluated using **cross-validation**.
 Finally, the best model was selected and optimized using **GridSearchCV**.

 ## Getting Started